MostafaGazar/CustomShapeImageView/README.md

 CustomShapeImageView
 ====================

-Custom shape ImageView using BitmapShader with paint shapes and svg images
+Custom shape ImageView using PorterDuffXfermode with paint shapes and SVGs

 Libraries used:
 ---------------